vikstrous/tempts/README.md

 Schedules:

-* Set the right workflow argument types
+* Set arguments with the right types
 * Can be "set" on start up of the application and the intended effect will be applied to the state of the schedule on the cluster automatically

 Queries and updates: